Website Manager

 Q: Why do I have to register my child for soccer so early?

-A: Teams must be formed and coaches must be certified.
+Teams must be formed and coaches must be certified.
 Additionally, the paperwork to handle insurance, team roster and scheduling is monumental and takes time.

 Q: What if I am out of town during registration?

-A: The registration period lasts about 6 weeks and can be done over the internet in about three minutes.
+A: The registration period lasts about 3 months and can be done over the internet in about three minutes.
 Go to the registration page and follow the instructions.

 Q: What if I don’t have a computer and/or internet access?